Kakurady/VariText/README.md

 (While not required by the license, I would appreciate any feedback, even if it's just saying you've used the script somewhere.
 Thanks!)

+Fonts are copyright their owners and are avaliable under their own licenses.

 Changelog
 ---------